 - But the best part: It absorbs moisture into the interior of the fiber, where your feet can’t feel it.
 Merino can actually absorb a significant amount of moisture, and still feel completely dry, which is ideal for a sock stuck inside a shoe.
 It has its limits, of course, but these limits are vastly superior to cotton.
 And, like I said, they’ll dry faster.

-I use short, thin socks half the year, and full-length, cushier socks the other half of the year (Smartwool Light Hikers are my current fave), and I’ll combine them together if it’s really cold.
+I use short, thin socks half the year, and full-length, cushier socks the other half of the year, and I’ll combine them together if it’s really cold.

 So your bottom half should now look like this, except that you should probably add pants: